juju/docs/src/en/network-spaces.md

       Diagrams needed
       Verify second example
       Include example of using binding/endpoint method
+      Move examples to charms-deploy page
       Bug tracking: https://bugs.launchpad.net/juju/+bug/1747998

 # Network Spaces

-Juju models networks using "spaces".
-A space is made up of one or more routable subnets with common ingress and egress rules.
-The Juju operator can model this topology in such a way that applications gain the required network connectivity without generating complex network IP maps that are not portable.
-This gives the operator much better and finer-grained control over all networking aspects of a model and its application deployments.
+Juju models networks using *spaces*, which can be mapped to one or more routable subnets.
+The Juju operator can model this topology in such a way that applications gain only the required network connectivity without generating complex network IP maps that are not portable.

 Spaces represent sets of subnets that are available for running cloud instances that may span one or more availability zones ("zones").
 There are a few simple